lifesizehuman/avana/README.md

 movie-this
 -------------
-Description: Uses the OMDB api to pull details of the requested movie
+Description: Uses the OMDB api to pull details of the requested movie.
+Note: the exact movie title must be provided in your search query

 > Usage: ``` $ node avana.js movie-this "inception" ```